WWE Raw Results (7/10): Keller’s report on Rollins vs. Dominik rematch, Drew & Riddle vs. Imperium, Ricochet-Logan Paul face-to-face, Cody message for Brock

 The bell rang 16 minutes into the hour.
 Fans chanted, “Let’s go, Becky!” early.
 Trish tripped Becky as she ran the ropes at 2:00.
 Stark fought back and and landed a springboard dropkick.
 Becky rolled to the floor and they cut to a break at 3:00. [c]

 Becky was tossing Stark around at ringside after the break.
 Stark fired back with a clothesline in the ring.
 Stark landed a slingshot twisting splash onto Becky in the corner.
 Graves called it “mind-blowing athleticism.”
-Becky came back with an inverted DDT for a near fall.
-Becky fought back, but Stark caught her with a superkick for a near fall. tark leveraged Becky’s shoulders down with a roll-up and held onto the middle rope.
+Becky came back with an inverted DDT for a near fall, but Stark caught her with a superkick for a near fall.
+Stark leveraged Becky’s shoulders down with a roll-up and held onto the middle rope.
 The ref caught her and stopped the count.
 Becky rolled Stark up, but Trish intervened.
 Stark then hit Becky from behind, but Becky countered and then wrecking ball kicked Trish at ringside.
 Stark then rolled up Becky for the three count.
 Graves said Becky took her eye off the ball for just one second and Stark made her pay.
-Patrick said that’s the biggest victory of Starks’s career.
+Patrick said that’s the biggest victory of Stark’s career.

 WINNER: Starks in 11:00.